| If you have made an edit within the last month or so, please check the new server and see if it was copied by the autobot. |

 Stormblade Infantry in a nutshell

 Stormblades are a hard hitting infantry unit that can be used in two ways.
 First as a minimum unit as effectively Cygnar's in faction weapon master infantry to break up heavy armour.
-Second by going all in, getting the command attachment to give them Iron Zeal (to ward off shooting) and Assault - and the weapon attachment so when they assault if the first attachment hits so do all the blasts.
+Second by going all in, getting the command attachment to give them Iron Zeal (to ward off shooting) and Assault - and the weapon attachment so when they assault if the first attachment hits so does the entire unit.
+This unit is incredibly complicated between the unit leader's rod, assault from the CA and the Stormgunners.
+It can be challenging getting all of the parts to work perfectly, and they can eat up a lot of clock in tournament games, if played without practice.

 Thoughts on adding the CA